Table of Contents

 Organic malformations have to be treated symptomatically.
-For example, Hypothyroidism can be treated by substituting thyroxine; congenital heart diseases can be operated in order to considerably increase the quality of life.
+For example, hypothyroidism can be treated by substituting thyroxine; congenital heart diseases can be operated in order to considerably increase the quality of life.
 A physiotherapy (as early as possible) can mitigate the extent of muscular hypotension.

 Medical check-ups are also quite important for patients with trisomy 21.
-It is indispensable to watch out for abnormalities of the gastrointestinal tract and of the heart in newborn children or later in infants.
+It is indispensable to watch out for abnormalities of the gastrointestinal tract and of the heart in newborn babies or later in infants.
 It is also necessary to detect eye diseases like cataract and strabismus as early as possible in order to prevent additional handicaps due to visual impairment.

 You can find the correct answers beneath the list of references.

 1. A woman at the age of 35 gives birth to a child with Down syndrome.
 Which symptom is the child least likely to exhibit?

 - Abnormalities of the auricle